Ana Gallum: Court cases

 Due to Gallum living in Florida during the period of Spanish colonial rule, the conditions of her enslavement were different than those faced by other enslaved Africans living elsewhere in Colonial America.
-Where an enslaved individual was sold into bondage for generations in the Americas, enslavement was seen as a legal condition and came with some degree of rights according to the Spanish Siete Partidas.
-Under these guidelines, slaves were afforded certain rights, and enslaved women were placed into the same protected class as children and other “invalids” who were believed to require “supervision”, but were deemed deserving of some certain amount of privilege.
+Where an enslaved individual was sold into bondage for generations in the Americas, enslavement was seen as a legal condition.
+It came with some rights under the Spanish Siete Partidas.
+Under these guidelines, enslaved people were afforded certain rights, and enslaved women were placed into the same protected class as children and other "invalids" who were believed to require "supervision" but were deemed deserving of some certain amount of privilege.
 Women were protected from physical and sexual assault under Spanish law, and enslaved women were no exception.
 Spaniards were typically accustomed to African communities, and miscegenation was common in the Spanish colonies.
-According to historian Dr. Jane Landers, “the courts in Spanish Florida regularly supported the inheritance rights of women and children of African descent if their relationship to the deceased had been publicly acknowledged, even when the mothers were not legally married to the fathers of their children.”
+According to historian Dr. Jane Landers, "the courts in Spanish Florida regularly supported the inheritance rights of women and children of African descent if their relationship to the deceased had been publicly acknowledged, even when the mothers were not legally married to the fathers of their children."

-Gallum was sexually assaulted by Pedro Cassaly while he purchased some cattle from her estate.
-The sale proceeded as normal, but Cassaly drowned before he was able to return to St. Augustine.
+Pedro Cassaly sexually assaulted Gallum while he purchased some cattle from her estate.
+The sale proceeded, but Cassaly drowned before returning to St. Augustine.
 Gallum was left pregnant from the assault, giving birth to the child that same year.
 She then went to the Spanish courts and applied for financial assistance to help raise the son born from this rape.
-However, the community knew she owned considerable amounts of land, and her eldest daughter and son had both married to wealthy mixed race families, so she was denied any aid by the courts.
-While she did not receive the compensation she was looking for, her usage of the court system shows that Ana had integrated herself fully into Spanish society, and understood that the court system was a tool she could use to her advantage.
+However, the community knew she owned considerable amounts of land, and her eldest daughter and son had both married into wealthy mixed-race families, so she was denied any aid by the courts.
+While she did not receive the compensation she was looking for, her usage of the court system shows that Ana had fully integrated into Spanish society and understood that the court system was a tool she could use to her advantage.

 Death

-The information surrounding the life of Ana Gallum is quite sparse, and the same can be said about her death.
-In fact, the only information surrounding her death is that Gallum died in 1840 according to the Federal Census of the United States of that year.
-As mentioned in the “Early Life” portion of the article, research suggests that Gallum was born sometime in 1755.
+The information surrounding the life of Ana Gallum is relatively sparse, and the same can be said about her death.
+The only detail surrounding her death is that Gallum died in 1840, according to 1840 United States census.
+As mentioned in "Early life", research suggests that Gallum was born sometime in 1755.
 Using her estimated birth year, it can be concluded that her age was approximately 85 at the time of her death.